fog/fog.github.com/about/getting_started.markdown

 ## Prerequisites

-Fog is officially supports MRI 1.9.3, 1.9.2, and 1.8.7.
-While not officially supported, fog has been known to work with rubinus and jruby.
+Fog is officially supports Ruby 1.9.3, 1.9.2, and 1.8.7 (Also known as Matz Ruby Interpreter or MRI).
+While not officially supported, fog has been known to work with Rubinus and JRuby.
 ## Installation

     $ gem install fog